 As students, faculty, and staff, we're all here to learn, and we're all part of a community.
 Let's give each other the respect that we want to receive.

 We come from different places, we have different religions and beliefs, and we all think differently, but we should have a home here.
-During your time at Acadia, members of the LGBTQ+ community will likely be your friends, classmates, teammates, and teachers.
-Have an open mind and try to treat others with the fairness and understanding that you want for yourself.
+During your time at Acadia, members of our LGBTQ+ community will be your friends, classmates, teammates, and teachers.
+Let's all continue to build a campus community that's fair, understanding, and open-minded.

 We strive to make all students feel safe and welcome.
 If you would like someone to talk to or if you have questions about your sexuality or identity, we encourage you to consider speaking with the fantastic people on campus at the Counselling Centre or Acadia Pride.
 Our chapel services are Baptist and inclusive.
 You may also find the Valley Youth Project and Nova Scotia Health Authority's Pride Health to be of interest.